 &lt;sup>34 ibid., p.
-93 &lt;sup>35 ibid., p.102.
+93 ibid. p.
+102 &lt;sup>35 ibid., p.102.

-&lt;sup>36 Richards, Murray and Mandurah, p.
+Richards, Murray and Mandurah, p.
 39.

-&lt;sup>37 Mandurah Municipal Inventory, City of Mandurah, 1995 (not adopted) destination.
+Other sources indicate the rubble revetment wall may have been constructed in the 1930s as part of sustenance work in the Mandurah area during the 1930s. and boatshed on the eastern side were not visible in a photo taken in c1938.
+During World War II, it is claimed that Royal Navy Submariners from the Maidstone made the Peninsula Hotel their home.
+During the 1960's, due to its close proximity to Perth and greater affluence in the economy of Western Australia, Mandurah blossomed as a tourist destination.
 The town progressed rapidly and in 1964 and 1966, the Peninsula Hotel owners undertook redevelopment work at the place.
 Grand plans for the Peninsula Hotel were made in 1979.
 Harold Blakely junior hoped to open a nine or ten storey casino with helipad, cinema and cabaret style entertainment.
 It was hoped to provide jobs and improve winter trading in the town.
 Only a small part of this plan was enacted, with a two storey extension built to the north of the 1899 building.
 In 1982 the Blakely's exhibited their faith in the sophistication of the locals with the opening of the disco on the first floor.
 No further major changes were undertaken at the Peninsula Hotel before it closed in 2000.
 It operated as a hotel, restaurant and disco.
 An informal beer garden for the hotel existed on the grassed area of Stingray Point and was well used by hotel patrons and members of the public enjoying the scenic venue.
-After the hotel closed, it remained vacant and was severely damaged by vandalism and lack of security.
-In August 2003, it was destroyed by fire and subsequently partly demolished.
-In June 2005, sections of the hotel remain but it is proposed that they be completely removed and replaced with a new development.
-In 2005, Stingray Point remains a publicly accessible area on the Mandurah Estuary.
+After the closure of the hotel in 2000, it remained vacant and was severely damaged by vandalism due to a lack of security.
+In 2002, the boatshed, jetty and deck area to the east of the hotel was damaged by fire.
+As part of the proposed rebuild, the walls and roof of the 1920s boat shed structure were reclad, and the entire jetty was proposed for reconstruction, rather than just the fire-damaged portion.
+In August 2003, the southern portion of the hotel, the remaining original section, was severely damaged by fire, thought to have been deliberately lit, and was subsequently partly demolished.
+By 2006 the building had been completely demolished and the site cleared.
+In November 2016, two large buildings which form part of the larger The Sebel Mandurah complex are located in the former location of the Peninsula Hotel.
+In 2007 a heritage assessment concluded that the revetment wall required significant repair to replace portions damaged by erosion and retain structural integrity.
+Approval was granted to undertake the proposed repair in 2007.
+Palassis Architects, January 2007, Stingray Point, Mandurah, Heritage Report, prepared for City of Mandurah (no pages numbers).
+Palassis Architects, 2007, op cit.